-The past year was full of influential-and sometimes controversial-decisions that will surely impact the insurance coverage landscape.
+The past year was full of influential - and sometimes controversial - decisions that will surely impact the insurance coverage landscape.
 Here is our selection of some of the most significant cases from 2017.

-Important Bad-Faith Decisions of 2017
+Important bad-faith decisions of 2017

-• Texas Supreme Court Rules That Policyholders May Recover for Bad Faith in the Absence of Coverage.
+Texas Supreme Court rules that policyholders may recover for bad faith in the absence of coverage.
 USAA Texas Lloyds Co. v.
 Menchaca, No. 14-0721, 2017 WL 1311752 (Tex.
 Apr.
 7, 2017).
-Click here for Hunton Insurance Recovery Blog Post.

 In one of the most closely watched bad-faith cases of 2017, the Texas Supreme Court clarified substantial "confusion" among lower courts in Texas and resolved several important bad-faith concepts by announcing five rules addressing the relationship between contract claims under an insurance policy and tort claims under the Texas Insurance Code.

 Among those principles was the rule that a policyholder may recover for loss caused by an insurer's bad-faith conduct, even if the insurance policy does not grant coverage for the claimed loss.

 The ruling did not resolve all uncertainty about insurance bad-faith law in Texas, but we also likely have not seen the last of the USAA case, as the court granted rehearing earlier in December 2017.

-• Eleventh Circuit Affirms Jury Award for Insurer's Negligent Failure to Settle.
+Eleventh Circuit affirms jury award for insurer's negligent failure to settle.
 Camacho v.
-Nationwide Mut.
-Ins.
-Co., No. 16-14225, 2017 WL 2889470 (11th Cir.
+Nationwide Mutual Insurance Co., No. 16-14225, 2017 WL 2889470 (11th Cir.
 July 7, 2017).
-Click here for Hunton Insurance Recovery Blog Post.

 The balance of 2017 saw several other pro-policyholder bad-faith decisions, including notable decisions in California and Georgia.
 For instance, in July, the Eleventh Circuit affirmed a jury award arising from an insurer's failure to accept a time-limited settlement demand.

 The decision in Camacho reiterates that under Georgia law, as elsewhere, an insurer's failure to settle a claim need only be negligent for the insurer to be found liable for the refusal to settle.

 While the Eleventh Circuit's decision supports the use of reasonable, time-limited settlement offers as an efficient means to resolve coverage disputes, the insurer's arguments on appeal highlight the importance of carefully structuring settlement demands to avoid any ambiguity as to the scope or intent of such demands.

-Important Cyber / Crime Decisions of 2017
+Important cyber/crime decisions of 2017

-Chubb Owes \$4.8M for Medidata Social Engineering Loss.
-Medidata Sols., Inc. v.
-Fed.
-Ins.
-Co., No. 15-CV-907 (ALC), 2017 WL 3268529 (S.D.N.Y.
+Chubb Owes \$4.8M for Medidata social engineering loss.
+Medidata Solutions Inc. v.
+Federal Insurance Co., No. 15-cv-907, 2017 WL 3268529 (S.D.N.Y.
 July 21, 2017).
-Click here for Hunton Insurance Recovery Blog Post.